-• You can make your complaint to both the Quality Improvement Organization and us at the same time.
+You can make your complaint to both the Quality Improvement Organization and us at the same time.

-Section 11.5 You can also tell Medicare about your complaint -------------- --- medicare.gov/MedicareComplaintForm/home.aspx.
-You may also call 800-MEDICARE (800-633-4227).
-TTY/TDD users can call 877-486-2048.
+Section 11.5 You can also tell Medicare about your complaint

+You can submit a complaint about WellSense Senior Care Options (HMO D-SNP) directly to Medicare.
+To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
+You may also call 1-800-MEDICARE (1-800-633-4227).
+TTY/TDD users can call 1-877-486-2048.